By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Same thing with treating yourself for mental and emotional problems.
 Many counseling programs make their students go through the experience of getting personal counseling.
 This has two advantages.
 First, you learn what it is like to be the client before you put someone else through the process.
 More importantly, this gives prospective therapists the chance to work on themselves before they start working with others.

 If you are thinking about becoming a psychology major, or have been one, I would recommend you look at why.
 If it is because studying rat brains sounds cool, have at it.
-But if you are doing this because you or someone close to you has an emotional or mental problems, think about getting counselling for your problems first and then see if you still want to do this.
+But if you are doing this because you or someone close to you has emotional or mental problems, think about getting counseling for your problems first and then see if you still want to do this.

 There are a lot of psychology majors, counselors, social work majors, philosophy majors and so on who are among the unemployed, mentally ill, addicted populations.
 I suppose that happens to many other majors also.
 Just wanted to put out that special warning that learning all about psychology won’t fix you.
 Regardless of your major, in order to have a happy successful life, financially or emotionally, you need to be mentally healthy first.